January, the I.BMX.F. - Florida, USA

 10. “Mi-Ku” I - Latvia, LAT

-September 24th through 26th.
-1994 Gerrit Does first visit to Riga in Latvia.
+September 24th - 26th.
+Gerrit Does first visit to Riga in Latvia.

 Traveled by plane from Amsterdam - Copenhagen to Riga and back.
-I was picked up from the airport and we went to a BMX race, were we just were in time to see the main events.
-The next day I met with Aldons Vrublevskis, secretary of the Latvian Olympic Committee and President of the L.BMX.F.
-We had diner together and Aldons showed me around in Riga.
-We also visited the Olympic Committee office.
-Together with my friend Janis Silins the next day we traveled all over Latvia.
+I was picked up from the airport by my friend Janis Silins and we went to a BMX race, were we just were in time to see the main events.
+The next day I met with Mr. Aldons Vrublevskis, secretary of the Latvian Olympic Committee and President of the L.BMX.F.
+We had diner together and Aldons showed me around in Riga the next day.
+We also visited the Olympic Committee office in Riga.
+Together with my Janis Silins the next day we traveled all over Latvia and learned a lot about the history.
 Latvia is a fantastic country and I enjoyed this visit very much indeed.

 *** div. foto's LATVIA